 EXAMPLES OF WHERE ACTING DUMBER THAN REALITY BENEFITS

 * Work.
-As a blogger for the past five years, of course I know about SEO, social media, marketing, earning online income, and writing content.
+As a blogger for the past seven years, of course I know about SEO, social media, marketing, earning online income, and writing content.
 Every company’s marketing department should hire veteran bloggers because content marketing is huge in the internet world.
 No longer do people want to just view ads.
 Consumers want to digest content that provides value before signing up for anything.
 Strong content helps build a brand and create goodwill.
 Bloggers have the ability to build a community, embolden a brand, growth hack with no budget, write engaging content, and understand analytics.

 For my consulting gig, I went above and beyond for my first three month contract, working 40+ hours a week instead of 25 hours a week in my contract because I have a tendency to try and always over-deliver.
 But I realized after three months that the more I do, the more I’m asked to do until the work hours could easily extend to 60 hours a week.
 It’s really hard to stop for all parties, once we get going because there’s an endless amount of things to do in startup land.
 Those who’ve followed me for a while know that I have workaholic tendencies that can easily manifest itself with some prodding.
 Heck, this post is over 3,000 words long.
 Who does that, but workaholics!